 If you are from a low or middle-income region you may be eligible for free access to all Radiopaedia.org coursesLearn more

-Dr Andrew Dixon (@DrAndrewDixon) is a radiologist and co-Director of Radiology Training at the Alfred Hospital in Melbourne.
-He is recognized both locally and internationally as an engaging radiology educator.
-In addition to his academic director role with Radiopaedia.org, Andrew has founded the Radiology Channel on YouTube and the Radiology Signs social media project.
+Dr Andrew Dixon (@DrAndrewDixon) is a radiologist and co-Director of Radiology Training at Melbourne's Alfred Hospital, one of Australia's leading trauma hospitals.
+He is recognized both locally and internationally as an engaging radiology educator particularly in the areas of trauma and emergency imaging.
+In addition to his academic director role with Radiopaedia.org, Andrew has founded the Radiology Channel on YouTube.